ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

                 * then we can use this token to interact with the Google Calendar API
                 * all of that security stuff is handled by Google
                 * this is a way more secure way of doing API authentication.
-    * Every time we've asked if we want to authorize a particular app on the behalf of your Google account, we have performed a **token based authentication**
-    * This is commonly used when we want to post, change or delete something on behalf of a user.
-        * We would be interacting with a service **as if we were the user**.
-        * **BUT** thanks to user token based authentication, we **never need** to get hold of **username & password**

 #### Example: Basic Authentication using POSTMAN
 API: https://secrets-api.appbrewery.com/